-Perhaps it isn’t surprising that so many mothers engage with their daughters like peers given the pressure women today face to avoid aging.
-In her article in New York magazine spotlighting mother-daughter BFF bonds, Paige Williams blamed it on “the stay-young revolution” among older women, saying, “The mother-daughter-besties development couldn’t have happened without the stay-young revolution.
+Perhaps it isn’t surprising that so many mothers engage with their daughters like peers.
+After all, much has been written on the pressure women today face to avoid aging.
+In her article in New York magazine spotlighting mother-daughter BFF bonds, Paige Williams blamed it on “the stay-young revolution.”
+She said, “The mother-daughter-besties development couldn’t have happened without the stay-young revolution.
 After the culture handed women the tools to look young, shop young, talk young, think young, it demanded that they do it then deluded them into believing they’d succeeded and needed to improve upon that success.”

-Accepting a parent’s drive to look more youthful, be in better shape, and be tuned into youth culture, how can mothers and daughters manage female competitiveness in a healthy way?
+Accepting a parent’s drive to look more youthful, be in shape, and tune into youth culture is one thing.
+How can moms and daughters manage female competitiveness in a healthy way?

 Mothers and daughters are never on the same level.

-To a generation raised with clear distinction between mothers and daughters, seeing moms and daughters acting like sorority sisters, speaking freely about sexual partners and frequenting bars together seems odd.
+To a generation raised with clear distinction between moms and daughters, this type of bond can be puzzling.
+Moms and daughters acting like sorority sisters, speaking freely about sexual partners and frequenting bars seems odd.

-Linda Perlman Gordon and Susan Morris Shaffer, authors of the book Too Close for Comfort: Questioning the Intimacy of Today’s New Mother-Daughter Relationship, report conversations with mothers who are proud of the friendships they’ve developed with their daughters but who worry the closeness has stifled their girls’ sense of self and independence.
+Linda Perlman Gordon and Susan Morris Shaffer wrote on this topic in Too Close for Comfort: Questioning the Intimacy of Today’s New Mother-Daughter Relationship.
+They report conversations with mothers who are proud of the friendships they’ve developed with their daughters.
+However, these mothers worry the closeness has stifled their girls’ sense of self and independence.
 They say, “The mother-daughter relationship is much more comprehensive than even a best friendship.
 Mothers never stop being mothers, which includes frequently wanting to protect their daughters and often feeling responsible for their happiness.”

-For her New York magazine article, Williams also talked to Camilla Mager, a psychologist specializing in women’s psychology and a former Sarah Lawrence College counselor.
-Mager explains that as close as you may be to your mother, ideally on “some level she’s always a guiding force, someone who’s been there before you; therefore, you never can be true peers…Not that mothers and daughters can’t ever speak as friends, but there is a constant sense that you are never actually on the same level.”
+For her New York magazine article, Williams also interviewed Camilla Mager.
+Mager is a specialist in women’s psychology and a former Sarah Lawrence College counselor.
+She explains that as close as you may be to your mother, equality may be a facade.
+Ideally on “some level she’s always a guiding force, someone who’s been there before you; therefore, you never can be true peers…Not that mothers and daughters can’t ever speak as friends, but there is a constant sense that you are never actually on the same level.”

-Mothers and daughters feeling—and acting—as if they are on the same level suggests to me that the daughter may be mothering her mother or that the mother is missing something in her life.
-During adolescence and into young adulthood, it is pivotal for young girls to shape their own opinions and test ideas many of which come from their peers — sometimes against the wishes of their mothers.
+Mothers and daughters feeling—and acting—as if they are on the same level can suggest a few things.
+For instance, that the daughter may be mothering her mother or that the mother is missing something in her life.
+During adolescence and into young adulthood, it is pivotal for young girls to shape their own opinions and test ideas.
+Usually, many of these ideas come from their peers—sometimes against the wishes of their mothers.

-One 20-something woman told me that while she bemoaned her mother’s role as a strict rule maker when she was growing up, she admits it laid the groundwork for a much healthier relationship.
+One 20-something woman told me that while she used to bemoan her mother’s role as a strict rule maker.
+However, she admits it laid the groundwork for a much healthier relationship.
 “Having a mom as a steadfast, guiding force even now has created a great deal of respect for each other.
 I don’t think that would have been possible if we had been each other’s confidante, soul mate and party pal.”